r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ## RESOURCE SCRIPTS IN POST EXPLOITATION
-<blockquote>Auto-run scripts are great when you need multiple modules to run automatically.<br />Lets assume the first thing(s) we do after a successfully exploitation its elevate the current session to NT authority/system, take a screenshot of current desktop, migrate to another process and run post exploitation modules.
+<blockquote>Auto-run scripts are great when you need multiple modules to run automatically.
+Lets assume the first thing(s) we do after a successfully exploitation its elevate the current session to NT authority/system, take a screenshot of current desktop, migrate to another process and run post exploitation modules.
 Having all this commands inside a resource script saves us time (automation).</blockquote>

 - **Resource script to elevate session,take screenshots, migrate and run post-modules::**`[bash prompt]`<br />